ElliotSilver/how-to-publish/input/pagecontent/publication.md

 Once you are confident that the website is updated correctly, commit your changes.

 1. The publication process updates the list of publications known to the general FHIR tooling.
+In the `ig-registry` repo:
+   1. Find the entry for your IG in `fhir-ig-list.json`, and update the missing information (shown as `"??"`).
+Fill in `description`, `authority` (your organization, or omit for personal sites), and `country` (two letter country codes).

-Commit the changes to the `ig-registry` repo, push the changes upstream, and make a pull request to merge the changes back to the `FHIR/ig-registry` repo.
+   2. Commit the changes, push the changes upstream, and make a pull request to merge the changes back to the `FHIR/ig-registry` repo.
 Once these changes are accepted, FHIR ecosystem tooling will be aware of your IG publication.

 2. Typically, you'll now want to commit two versions of your implementation guide to your repo.